-Most recipes uses Vanilla Extract for flavouring, when you see a recipe that uses orange zest or lemon zest, you’re in for a real treat.
-Citrus flavouring taste really good, it adds fresh taste to baked products.
+Most recipes uses Vanilla Extract for flavoring, when you see a recipe that uses orange zest or lemon zest, you’re in for a real treat.
+Citrus flavoring taste really good, it adds fresh taste to baked products.
 What’s even better , is they are easy to find and not expensive at all, plus you are using a real fresh fruit extract, not the artificial one.
-I had collected quite a few orange flavoured recipes that I want to try, for now I am starting with Orange Chiffon Cake.
+I had collected quite a few orange flavored recipes that I want to try, for now I am starting with Orange Chiffon Cake.
 If you are not familiar with Chiffon Cake, think of it as something similar to Sponge Cake.It has soft and really light texture.It taste good on its own,but if you really want to push your treat to the maximum, add some orange glaze on top too.
 I had done the plain version as you would see in the photos, and I had done the one with orange glaze too.
 Let’s get started!

 Ingredients for the Cake: